Textualize/textual/questions/why-no-ansi-themes.question.md

 Textual has a design system which guarantees apps will be readable on all platforms and terminals, and produces better results than ANSI colors.

-There is currently a light and dark version of the design system, but more are planned.
-It will also be possible for users to customize the source colors on a per-app or per-system basis.
-This means that in the future you will be able to modify the core colors to blend in with your chosen terminal theme.
+Textual now includes multiple built-in themes, including themes inspired by ANSI-style color palettes such as `ansi-dark` and `ansi-light`, while still maintaining its design-system approach for readability and accessibility.
+Users can also customize source colors on a per-app or per-system basis to better integrate with their preferred terminal appearance.

 !!! tip "Changed in version 0.80.0"